2 Year Foundation Programmes FAQs

 General

-UK medical school graduates who graduated more than two years before the start of the programme who have applied through the UKFPO’s Eligibility Office and their application has been deemed eligible.
+– UK medical school graduates who graduated more than two years before the start of the programme who have applied through the UKFPO’s Eligibility process and their application has been deemed eligible.

-Overseas graduates who have applied through the UKFPO’s Eligibility Office and their application has been deemed eligible.
+– Applicants who have graduated from a non-UK medical school who have applied through the UKFPO’s Eligibility process and their application has been deemed eligible.

-Applicants will either be nominated by a UK medical school or by the UKFPO’s Eligibility Office (refer to separate guidance on thee Eligibility Information page).
-You will need to submit an online application through the Oriel system.
+Applicants will either be nominated by a UK medical school or through the UKFPO’s Eligibility process (refer to separate guidance on the Eligibility page).
+You will need to submit an online application through Oriel.

 All applications must be submitted through Oriel (the national online application system).
 Applicants can access Oriel via https://www.oriel.nhs.uk.
 Applicants should start their applications early to allow sufficient time to complete the necessary sections of the application form and to gather evidence in support of their application.

-Once you have been nominated and have registered on Oriel, or deemed eligible by the UKFPO’s Eligibility Office, you will need to search for the Foundation Programme (FP) vacancy.
+Once you have been nominated and have registered on Oriel, or deemed eligible thorugh the UKFPO’s Eligibility process, you will need to search for the Foundation Programme (FP) vacancy.

 Yes.
 If the names given on your passport, eligibility application form, medical school degree certificate and Dean’s Statement do not match, you must upload documentation to Oriel confirming an official name change (for example, a copy of your marriage certificate or divorce decree certificate).